 Arriving by Plane

 If you arrive by plane, you arrive in Copenhagen International Airport Kastrup, which is located 8 kilometres south of the city centre on the island of Amager.
-You can get from the airport to the city by train, metro, bus or taxi.
 It is easy to get from the airport to the city centre by train or metro.
 The ride from the airport to the city centre takes about 15 minutes.
 Before getting on the train or metro, you need to purchase a ticket at the ticket stand (DSB) located in the airport terminal.
-The ticket costs around DKK 30.
-When you arrive in the city centre you may decide to continue on the train or metro (see below) or get a bus or taxi depending on where you are going to stay.
+The ticket costs around DKK 35.
+When you arrive in the city centre, you may decide to continue by public transportation or taxi depending on where you are going to stay.

 Arriving by Train

-If you take a taxi, note that the metre will start at a certain fixed rate and run as you drive.
-It is not possible to negotiate with the driver regarding the price of the fare.
+A taxi fare from the airport to the city centre costs around DKK 250.
+Note that in taxis in Denmark, the meter will start at a certain fixed rate and run as you drive.
+It is not possible to negotiate the price of the fare.
+Be aware that tipping is only customary in Denmark when service has been particularly good.
 Taxi fares include service charges and therefore you are not expected to tip.